S.Korean battery makers agree $1.8 billion settlement, aiding Biden's EV push

 The U.S. Office of U.S. Trade Representative had faced a Sunday night deadline on whether to take the rare step of reversing a U.S. International Trade Commission decision unless the companies had agreed a deal.

-The Biden administration, Volkswagen and Ford had been pushing the Korean companies to settle, sources briefed on the matter told Reuters.
+The Biden administration, Volkswagen and Ford had been pushing the Korean companies to settle.

 DEMOCRATIC, REPUBLICAN LOBBYING FROM GEORGIA